 The epidemiology, clinical features, evaluation, and management of falsely reported or induced illness in a child (Munchausen by proxy) with a focus on recognition and care of the affected child will be reviewed here.

 Factitious disorder (Munchausen syndrome) and other forms of physical child abuse and neglect are discussed separately.
-(See "Factitious disorder and Munchausen syndrome" and "Child neglect and emotional abuse" and "Physical abuse in children: Epidemiology and clinical manifestations" and "Physical abuse in children: Diagnostic evaluation and management" and "Child abuse: Evaluation and diagnosis of abusive head trauma in infants and children".)
+(See "Factitious disorder imposed on self (Munchausen syndrome)" and "Child neglect and emotional abuse" and "Physical abuse in children: Epidemiology and clinical manifestations" and "Physical abuse in children: Diagnostic evaluation and management" and "Child abuse: Evaluation and diagnosis of abusive head trauma in infants and children".)